I stumbled into radio in early 2013 when some friends of mine invited me onto their show on WMAfm.

 Radio quickly consumed my life.
 Since then I’ve worked on several small projects including with the local indigenous community, explorations of gender, and a series working with the Bendigo CNV on raising awareness about family violence.

-Alison held the position of Content Producer for MAINfm for two years from 2015 – 2017.
-In that time she not only made content for MAINfm but also worked on community engagement, helped with fundraising, and facilitated presenters in making and sharing content.
+I was Content Producer for MAINfm for two years from 2015 – 2017.
+In that time I not only made content for MAINfm but also worked on community engagement, helped with fundraising, and facilitated presenters in making and sharing content.

-Dja Dja Wurrung Radio – Special Series with Uncle Rick Nelson.
+Special Series created with Uncle Rick Nelsonover 2015-16.
 It aired in 2016 as a weekly 10 min segment on Grey Matters, hosted by Bruce Carruthers on MAINfm.
 They are now available to listen to on the Saltgrass website.
 This series was funded by the Mount Alexander Shire Council’s community grant scheme.

-XYnot was a show about gender in 2015 with co-hosts Helen and Tim.
-It ran for 13 episodes.
+A show about gender in 2015 with co-hosts Helen and Tim.
+It ran for 13 episodes on MAINfm.

-An Environment for Change – Produced in 2018 it was an eight part series looking at local initiatives that focus on environment and climate change.
-It was funded by the Mount Alexander Shire Council and acted as a kind of pilot project for Saltgrass.
+Produced in 2018 it was an eight part series looking at local initiatives that focus on environment and climate change.
+It was funded by the Mount Alexander Shire Council and acted as a pilot project for Saltgrass.